edgelesssys/constellation/docs/docs/getting-started/install.md

     gcloud auth application-default login
     ```

-    This will ask you to log in to your Google account, and then create your credentials.
+    This will ask you to log-in to your Google account and create your credentials.
     The Constellation CLI will automatically load these credentials when needed.

 - Set up a service account and pass the credentials manually